-Urban forms of housing would include higher density developments comprising smaller dwellings, designed as apartments blocks but unlikely to be acceptable if significantly taller than the predominant height of adjoining dwellings.
+Urban forms of housing would include higher density developments comprising smaller dwellings, designed as apartments, but would be unlikely to be acceptable if significantly taller than the predominant height of adjoining buildings.

-Tenure blind means that the affordable housing and market housing are similar in design, with affordable provision being an integral part of the scheme.
+Tenure blind means that the affordable housing and market housing are similar in design and specification, with affordable provision being an integral part of the scheme.